-This, the rabbis said, resembles a glassblower blowing his breath into a glass tube, forming a vessel.
+The rabbis said: Imagine a glassblower blowing his breath into a glass tube, forming a glass vessel.

-The part in the middle of the tube– nefesh (Breath) – controls our bodies and our organs that we share with all the animals
+The part in the middle of the tube– the nefesh (Breath) – controls our body and its organs, which we share with the animals

-The part closer to His Lips– neshama (soul) – is the holiest part of our soul that we do not share with the animals
+The part closer to the CREATOR’S Lips– The neshama (soul) – is the holiest part of our soul, which we do not share with any animals

 Sin damages our Spiritual (Umbilical) Cord

 Another metaphor sees Eden as Adam’s Heavenly Uterus.
 G-d’s Breath is likened to a Spiritual Umbilical Cord that connects our souls to His Lips.